 Sharpe has been a member of the GNM (Society for Dutch Crime Authors) since 2014.

 His novel Gebroken Geheugen (Broken Memory) – that he wrote together with the late Jos Weijmer – was nominated for the Harland Awards for best novel of 2015 and received an honorable mention for extraordinary originality.
-Eden was nominated for a Bastaard Fantasy Award.
+Eden was nominated for a Bastaard Fantasy Award 2016.

-So far 5 novels and several short stories have been published in The Netherlands and Belgium.
-One of these, Eden, will be translated to English near the end of 2017, just like the first chapters of Broken Memory (rights available).
+So far 6 novels and several short stories have been published in The Netherlands and Belgium.
+One of these, Eden, is translated to English, just like the first chapters of Broken Memory.

 Praise for Eden: